Feuerstein Courses

 FIE aims to close learning gaps, helping learners to avoid mistakes by enhancing their learning skills.
 Students are taught new ways of thinking by completing tasks in areas such as comparison, classification, analysis and synthesis, orientation in space and time, and hypothetical reasoning.
 Through the use of FIE, students gain language and knowledge about their cognitive processes that help them make better decisions, in the classroom and throughout their lives.

-FIE’s Standard cognitive training program is designed generally for ages 10 through adult.
+FIE’s Cognitive Enrichment training program is designed generally for ages 10 through adult.
 Participants receive training in the theoretical basis for Feuerstein Instrumental Enrichment. and in the materials and didactics of the first four Instruments from the IE Program:

-Standard 1 includes Organization of Dots, Comparisons, Analytic Perception, and Orientation in Space.
+Cognitive Enrichment I (formerly Standard I) includes Organization of Dots, Comparisons, Analytic Perception, and Orientation in Space.
 The foundational theories of Structural Cognitive Modifiability, Mediated Learning Experience, Cognitive Map, and the Goals of Instrumental Enrichment.

-Standard 2 provides training in the mediation of Categorization, Illustrations, Family Relations, Temporal (Time) Relations, and Instructions.
+Cognitive Enrichment II (formerly Standard II) provides training in the mediation of Categorization, Illustrations, Family Relations, Temporal (Time) Relations, and Instructions.
 These tools help students and adults with important academic and job skills.

-Standard 3 offers Orientation in Space II, Numerical Progressions, Transitive Relations, Syllogisms, and Representational Stencil Design.
+Cognitive Enrichment III (formerly Standard III) offers Orientation in Space II, Numerical Progressions, Transitive Relations, Syllogisms, and Representational Stencil Design.
 These five tools are cognitively challenging and help create new neural networks for life and learning.

-The IE-Basic cognitive intervention program is designed for younger learners or for learners who are not yet ready for IE-Standard instruments.
-IE-Basic is deliberately free of specific subject matter, yet the tasks are intended to be readily transferable to all educational and everyday life situations.
+The CogniKey: Basic cognitive intervention program is designed for younger learners or for learners who are not yet ready for Cognitive Enrichment instruments.
+CogniKey: Basic is deliberately free of specific subject matter, yet the tasks are intended to be readily transferable to all educational and everyday life situations.
 These instruments may be taught in the classroom, in an after-school enrichment setting, or used as a part of a clinical therapy program.

-The IE-Basic instruments are unique.
+The CogniKey: Basic instruments are unique.
 Not only do they teach vitally important cognitive strategies – such as how to gather information, strategize, compare and problem solve – but they also teach children cognition behind emotions.
-Thought-provoking and creative, IE-Basic delves into topics such as how to move from feeling empathy to turning it into action and how to prevent violence.
-FIE-Basic not only teaches how to learn, but also how to infer, act, and behave with thoughtful intelligence – even how to be a friend and a contributing member of society.
+Thought-provoking and creative, this course delves into topics such as how to move from feeling empathy to turning it into action and how to prevent violence.
+CogniKey: Basic not only teaches how to learn, but also how to infer, act, and behave with thoughtful intelligence – even how to be a friend and a contributing member of society.

-Basic 2: Compare and Discover the Absurd 2, Empathy to Action, Think and Learn to Prevent Violence, TriChannel Attentional Learning, Know and Identify, and Learn to Ask Questions for Reading Comprehension
+CogniKey: Basic 2: Compare and Discover the Absurd 2, Empathy to Action, Think and Learn to Prevent Violence, TriChannel Attentional Learning, Know and Identify, and Learn to Ask Questions for Reading Comprehension.

 Train in this unique method!